Quantum approximate optimization of finite-state bosonic systems: Conclusion

 It becomes evident that the standard choice of driving Hamiltonian (sum of the $X$ Pauli operators) is the best option for symmetric encoding as it only needs the Hadamard operation which can effectively be counted as free.
 The hardware efficient binary mapping demands less qubit resources compared with the other encoding techniques.
 Although this implies smaller infeasible subspace dimension, the fact that the corresponding mixing Hamiltonian necessitates realizing CNOT gates can negate that advantage (especially that there is a $p$-fold increase in that figure for the $p$-layer QAOA).

 Several potential areas remain for future exploration.
 Firstly, as quantum hardware matures, robust QAOA should be developed to incorporate error mitigation and/or correction \cite{HePis25, OmaPis25}.
 The large infeasible subspace available in the symmetric and unary mapping may be exploited towards this goal.
 Secondly, qudit-based quantum architectures have recently emerged as a promising candidate to tackle high-dimensional problems \cite{WanKai20,DelKas23, KimLim24}.
 It would be worthwhile to evaluate their performance despite the fact that qudit gate fidelity might not be high enough.
 Thirdly, even though we considered depolarizing noise for the CNOT gate (in quantum approximate thermalization), it would be interesting to investigate the impact of other experimental imperfection by emulators and running simulations on an actual quantum device \cite{StiGar21}.
+Fourthly, the raw entangling gate count can be contextualized in the presence of implementation factors, alongside evaluating the required classical resources, including the effects of initialization strategies, optimizer choice, and gradient-based training approaches.
 Finally, it would be an interesting direction to explore the usage of a family of binary-encoded mixing Hamiltonians either by alternating or stochastic selection for each layer of QAOA.
 That is to say, instead of keep applying a fixed driver for the entire algorithm, one decides whether to cycle through the partial mixers or randomly choose them.